Badlapur Boys

 Badlapur Boys is a 2014 Hindi-language sports drama film directed by Shailesh Verma and produced by A. Muthu and Salim Tanwar.
 It stars Nishan, Saranya Mohan, Annu Kapoor and Puja Gupta in lead roles.
-Ankit (Saurabh) Sharma Played the character of Deenu in this film.
+Ankit (Saurabh) Sharma played the character of Deenu in this film.
 The film is about a team of Kabaddi players in a family romantic drama with sports as a backdrop.
 It is a remake of the Tamil hit film Vennila Kabadi Kuzhu.
-Bollywood editor A. Muthu, who has edited more than 50 films (including Sadak, Deewana, Balwan, Raja Babu, Judwa, Ziddi, Haseena Maan Jayegi), took the remake rights of Tamil film Vennila Kabadi Kuzhu and produced this film.
+Bollywood editor A. Muthu, who has edited more than 50 films (including Sadak, Deewana, Balwan, Raja Babu, Judwa, Ziddi, Haseena Maan Jayegi), obtained the remake rights of the Tamil film and produced this film.